 I believe in creating art that pays tribute to life memories and celebrates special moments Art that elevates and inspires.”

 KRYSTLESAURUS (SHE / HER)

 Krystle has been a creative force her whole life.
 She has always believed in a diverse and explorative approach to art, but recently has decided to focus on painting.
 Working in both acrylics and watercolors, she brings her unique vision to life.
-With bold blending of color, the work interprets modern culture into dynamic visual images and edgy memes.
+With bold blending of color, the work interprets modern culture into dynamic visual images.
 She is best known for her creepy, yet cute, creatures.

 Krystle’s Official Site www.krystlesaurus.com

 Sarah Hunter (SHE / HER)